GladysAssistant/gladysassistant.com.jekyll/en/gladys-community-package/index.md

 💬 Access our Private Slack so you can exchange with the community

-🎁 Receive Gladys stickers in you are in the first 100 subscribers!

 💪 Support this open-source projet, help me cover the costs, and help me live from my project!

 This package is **available at 9.99€/month**, and you can cancel at anytime of course!